 Some of the most common insulation types include Polyisocyanurate (Polyiso), Expanded Polystyrene (EPS), and Extruded Polystyrene (XPS).
 Polyiso is the most common for roofing.
 While it has a higher R-value rating, it is also more expensive.
 EPS delivers the best R-value per dollar and it is used for roofing as well as walls and floors.
 XPS is semipermeable and is priced and performs between the other two options.

 Another strong advantage of TPO is that it is Class A fire rated.
-This is done by adding fire retardant chemicals during manufacturing.
+Fire retardant chemicals are added during the manufacturing.
 Since TPO is highly fire-resistant, this is good news for businesses who want to reduce their risk, both to customers and to the company itself.

-In the long term, TPO roofing tends to save a reasonable amount of money.
+In the long term, TPO tends to save a reasonable amount of money.
 This is because most TPO materials are bright white and highly reflective.
 This material makeup means that UV rays as well as heat reflect off of the building.
-That results in lower electricity bills during the summer as there is less electricity needed to keep the building nice and cool.
+Customers love the lower electric bills during the summer as there is less electricity needed to keep the building nice and cool.

-In addition to all of the above advantages of TPO roofing, it is possible to install it with your choice of methods, including plate bonding, ballasting, adhering, or mechanically attaching it.
-Some manufacturers even have membranes that can be adhered with low-rise urethane foam.
+In addition to all of the above advantages of TPO, it is possible to install it with your choice of methods, including plate bonding, ballasting, adhering, or mechanically attaching it.
+Some manufacturers have membranes that can be adhered with low-rise urethane foam.

 Many building owners also appreciate the fact that while white is the most popular color for TPO, it is available in a wide range of colors some common ones include tan and gray.
-The TPO membranes are also highly rated for wind and are grease resistant.
+TPO roofing is highly rated for wind and is grease resistant.

 The first step to installing TPO is always to prepare the existing substrate.
 Your roofer may do this by removing the current roof or by cleaning it.
-Then, the installation that you have selected gets installed.
 From there, your contractor can attach the TPO membrane to the cover board using either mechanical fasteners or a bonding adhesive.
 The roofing contractor will roll out the membrane and then weld the seams together using a hot-air gun.